rockdaboot/wget2/docs/wget2_manual.md

   Specify the user and password for HTTP authentication.
 According to the type of the challenge, Wget will encode them using either the "basic" (insecure), the "digest", or the Windows "NTLM" authentication scheme.

-  If possible, put your credentials into ~/.netrc (see also --netrc and --netrc-file options) or into ~/.wgetrc.
+  If possible, put your credentials into `~/.netrc` (see also `--netrc` and `--netrc-file` options) or into `~/.wgetrc`.
   This is far more secure than using the command line which can be seen by any other user.
   If the passwords are really important, do not leave them lying in those files either.
 Edit the files and delete them after Wget2 has started the download.

-  Also see --use-askpass and --ask-password for an interactive method to provide your password.
+  Also see `--use-askpass` and `--ask-password` for an interactive method to provide your password.

 * --http-proxy-user=user, --http-proxy-password=password

   Specify the user and password for HTTP proxy authentication.
-See --http-user for details.
+See `--http-user` for details.

 * --no-http-keep-alive

-  Turn off the "keep-alive" feature for HTTP downloads.
+  Turn off the "keep-alive" feature for HTTP(S) downloads.
 Normally, Wget2 asks the server to keep the connection open so that, when you download more than one document from the same server, they get transferred over the same TCP connection.
 This saves time and at the same time reduces the load on the server.